 Mother accused of trying to set fire to car with son inside

-Richter is accused of trying to torch a car with her 11-year-old son bound and locked inside at a southeast Michigan cemetery...
-LASALLE TOWNSHIP, Mich. - A mother is accused of trying to torch a car with her 11-year-old son bound and locked inside at a southeast Michigan cemetery.
+This undated photo released by the Monroe County Sheriffs Office shows Sherri Richter.
+Richter is accused of trying to torch a car with her 11-year-old son bound and locked inside at a southeast Michigan cemetery.

 Comments